★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Monolithic Power Systems, Inc. (MPS) is a fabless analog/mixed-signal semiconductor company focused on power-management and power-electronics solutions.
-It sells highly integrated power ICs and modules across six end markets, led in 2024 by Enterprise Data and Storage & Computing.
+It sells highly integrated power ICs and modules across six end markets, led in FY2025 by Storage and Computing, Enterprise Data, and Automotive.
 The core moat is design-in/qualification switching costs supported by applications engineering engagement and long product life cycles, reinforced by proprietary process/packaging technology and a sizable IP portfolio.
 Competition is intense with large analog incumbents, making sustained innovation and manufacturing capacity access key pressure points.

 Primary segment